luciangreen/Time_Machine/Immortality.md

 * Write an A to time travel, and an A to become immortal and <a href="https://github.com/luciangreen/Text-to-Breasonings">breason it out</a>.

+* Before using `texttobr2_1(1).` to time travel to October 1 5698, read:

+  * Before running texttobr, think of two radio buttons put on recordings, put through with prayer, nut and bolt, quantum box prayer 1, 1, 0.5 cm and 1, 1, 0.5 cm.

+  * Follow instructions in <a href="https://github.com/luciangreen/Text-to-Breasonings/blob/master/Instructions_for_Using_texttobr(2).pl.txt">Instructions for Using texttobr(2)</a> when using texttobr, texttobr2 or mind reader to avoid medical problems.

+  * The <a href="https://www.lucianacademy.com/apps/preventheadaches.html">Prevent Headaches App</a> may be necessary.

-* Read <a href="https://www.lucianacademy.com/files/Philosophy/LucianGreensPhilosophyAugust2021/Immortality.txt">Immortality entry 1</a> for instructions on how to enter the simulation to be immortal.
+* Read <a href="https://www.lucianacademy.com/files/Philosophy/LucianGreensPhilosophyAugust2021/Immortality.txt">Immortality entry 1</a> for instructions on how to enter the simulation to be immortal.  ("Work.. out with 250 breasonings that buying the sim card to my time represented buying the simulation chip - `texttobr2_1(1).`.
+Turn... it on - `texttobr2_1(1).`).
 You can indicate to become immortal.

 * There are text-to-breasonings supported window periods in the future.
 For example, it is recommended to repeatedly visit the time October 1-16 5698, time travelling back to the start of this time every 16 days, otherwise a non-text-to-breasonings supported time may cause medical problems.